Military history of Bangladesh: Early Medieval period

-Pala period
+Independent Pala Empire

 The Bengal region crystallized as an imperial power during the 8th-11th century Pala Empire.
 Many of the empire's cities are located in Bangladesh.
 The Pala military had a large war elephant cavalry, according to Arab historians.
 The Palas recruited mercenaries from different parts of the Indian subcontinent.
 Pala conquests extended across North India.
 The Palas were engaged in a struggle over the Kannauj Triangle with the Gurjara-Pratiharas and Rashtrakutas.